gdbroman/broman.blog/_posts/2020/2020-10-27-the-process.md

 Seeing what could be,

-and how far - so far away.
+how far - so far away.

 I mustn't go astray.